 SG12 is the Lead Study Group on QoS/QoE, and this Question is where SG12 can provide cross-ITU SG coordination for the many aspects of QoS in order to foster consistency within the ITU, and with related external organizations (e.g., 3GPP, IETF).

 SG12 works proactively to help bridge the standardization gap in the area of QoS/QoE.
-The Regional Group for Africa was created by SG12 in support of the needs of one of the world's regions, and any issues related to SG12 being its parent group are addressed in this Question.
+The Regional Groups for Africa and the Americas were created by SG12 in support of the needs of two of the world's regions, and any issues related to SG12 being its parent group are addressed in this Question.

 Consistent with the above, this Question itself does not usually produce any Recommendations.